CiiDub/cursor_tricks/Readme.md

 ## Planned Maybe Additions

+- Add Bash language support to Clever Indent

 - Maybe add some fancy list stuff to the Copy Line Down script.
-- Probably should add some AppleScript affordances  to Clever Indent script.

 - Add some outlining features to Clever Indent